KONFeature/KONFeature.github.io/content/about.md

 ---
 title: "About"
-description: "Learn more about Quentin Nivelais, CTO & Co-Founder at Frak, a senior Solidity developer."
+description: "Learn more about Valéry Nivelais, CTO & Co-Founder at Frak, a senior Solidity developer."
-author: "Quentin Nivelais"
+author: "Valéry Nivelais"
 date: 2023-03-23
 tags: ["about", "solidity developer", "blockchain infrastructure", "smart contracts"]
 url: "/about/"
 ---
-## About Quentin Nivelais
+## About Valéry Nivelais

-I'm Quentin Nivelais, CTO & CoFounder at [Frak](https://frak-labs.com/), blockchain enthusiast, senior Solidity developer.
+I'm Valéry Nivelais, CTO & CoFounder at [Frak](https://frak-labs.com/), blockchain enthusiast, senior Solidity developer.

 With years of experience in the blockchain industry, I've developed a deep understanding of smart contract development, security, and optimization.